YuriHolubeu/yuriholubeu.github.io/content/_index.md

       text: |-

         <p style="line-height: 1.2;""><font size="3">
         For many years I have been studying physics and mathematics using the a philosophy of doing science which I describe <a  href="/learning%20physics.pdf" target="_blank">here</a>.
 In a nutshell, I believe that by structuring information in digital notes and separating the key methods and properties into a dedicated section, one can achieve a deeper understanding.
 The notes below are an unfinished demo version, which demonstrates how they will look after several years of development.
-Nevertheless, they contain many methods and many problems for practice with solutions.
+Nevertheless, they contain many theories and problems for practice with solutions.
         </font></p>

         <p style="line-height: 1.2;""><font size="3">